kyma-project/test-infra/docs/prow/workload-clusters.md

           trusted-workload     trusted-workload     trusted-workload
           untrusted-workload   untrusted-workload   untrusted-workload
 ```
-For details about building the kubeconfig file and providing it to Prow see the official [k8s documentation](https://github.com/kubernetes/test-infra/tree/master/gencred).
+For details about building the kubeconfig file and providing it to Prow, see the official [k8s documentation](https://github.com/kubernetes/test-infra/tree/master/gencred).